Learning To Play Cello:

 that one note before continuing to find the next note and definitely

 before applying the second piece of tape.
-Otherwise, each subsequence
+Otherwise, each subsequent

-note will be slightly off key.
-Re-confirm tuning after applying all tape.
+note may be slightly off key.
+Re-confirm tuning after applying all tape.)

 When applying tape, play the D string because it’s easier to read for some